| || |

 In a more abstract direction, advertising does not only underline the benefits of a certain product but also enrich a brand with symbolic values (e.g. anti-conformism, community belonging, security, etc.), so that customers can enter in an empathic relationships with the brand, leading to positive attitudes for a wide variety of products across different categories.

 In a more practical orientation, since the actual purchase requires a "triggering occasion", where attention is paid to satisfy a certain need or desire, advertising prompts first purchase by stimulating and creating occasions.
-It highlights that "time has come", providing a stimulus for the purchase intention - an interior order to buy.
+It highlights that "time has come" or that "a deadline is approaching" or "last units are available", providing a stimulus for the purchase intention - an interior order to buy.

 In this way, advertising educates the consumer to pay attention to certain features or performances.
-In particular, advertising tries to shift consumers' attention from weak to strong sides of the product.
+In particular, advertising tries to shift consumers' attention from weak to strong sides of the product and modify the weights that consumer attributes to their importance.

 For restyled and restaged existing products, advertising can lead to a new look at them, offering the opportunity to a change in opinion.